-(2) Withdrawal of Reprimand.
-After two years, or upon the employee's leaving the Federal service, whichever comes first, a reprimand for misconduct will be removed from the OPF and destroyed.
-If the employee's conduct so warrants, the reprimand may be withdrawn for the destruction prior to the specified time period.
+- period.
 When the reprimand was issued by the employee's current supervisor, that supervisor may withdraw it.
-If the employee's current supervisor did not issue the reprimand, he/she may wish to consult with the previous supervisor prior withdrawing the letter.

-(3) An employee may grieve a reprimand under a negotiated grievance procedure or the grievance procedure contained herein, whichever is applicable.
-Since the reprimand may be grieved under appropriate grievance procedures initially and will automatically be removed from the personnel folder at some given time not to exceed the specified time period, a grievance may not be based on a supervisor's decision not to remove the reprimand earlier than its expiration date.
+If the employee's current supervisor did not issue the reprimand, he/she may wish to consult with the previous supervisor prior withdrawing the letter. - 3) An employee may grieve a reprimand under a negotiated grievance procedure or the grievance procedure contained herein, whichever is applicable.
+Since the reprimand may be grieved under appropriate grievance procedures initially and will automatically be removed from the personnel folder at some given time not to exceed the specified time period, a grievance may not be based on a supervisor's decision not to remove the reprimand earlier than its expiration date. - C. Suspension.

-C. Suspension.
 A suspension is an enforced temporary non-pay status and absence from duty.
 Such action is taken for serious misconduct or for emergency reasons.
 It may also be taken for continued or repeated acts of misconduct which appears to be a blatant disregard of requirements or which occur after prior efforts of counseling, warning and/or reprimand have failed.
 It is the responsibility of the proposing official to establish the case file at this point before taking this action.

-11.82 Employee Grievance Policy.
+11.82Employee Grievance Policy.

-A. Employee shall be treated fairly and equitably in all matters pertaining to their employment.
-Those who feel that they have not been so treated will have a right to present their grievance to appropriate management officials for prompt consideration and equitable decision.

-B. Employees will designate representatives in writing to the deciding official.

-C. Employees and their representative, if any, will be unimpeded and free from restraint, coercion, discrimination or reprisal in making or filing a grievance.
+- A. Employee shall be treated fairly and equitably in all matters pertaining to their employment.
+Those who feel that they have not been so treated will have a right to present their grievance to appropriate management officials for prompt consideration and equitable decision. - B. Employees will designate representatives in writing to the deciding official. - C. Employees and their representative, if any, will be unimpeded and free from restraint, coercion, discrimination or reprisal in making or filing a grievance.

-D. Impartial and prompt consideration will be given to all grievances.
+Impartial and prompt consideration will be given to all grievances.
 Every effort will be made to resolve employee grievances informally at the lowest possible supervisory levels and as early as possible after being made known to the immediate supervisor.